sebjinK/4240-LeakingPHI/README.md

 # We're Leaking Private Healthcare Information with this one!!!!

-# AI Health Habit Tracker
+# Fitness Buddy
 *A Conversational Assistant for Personal Wellness Monitoring*

 ## Project Overview
-The **AI Health Habit Tracker** is a text-based AI wellness assistant designed to help users build and maintain healthy daily routines.
+The **Fitness Buddy** is a text-based AI wellness assistant designed to help users build and maintain healthy daily routines.
 It provides a simple, conversational way to log sleep, exercise, meals, hydration, and mood — without requiring complex wearables or manual app navigation.

 By leveraging natural language input, users can type sentences like
 > “I slept 7 hours and went to the gym for 45 minutes”